Dynevor School, Swansea

-More information about the Dy’vorians’ Association may be found at: Dynevor Revisited.

 History

 The school opened in 1883 and moved to Dynevor Place in 1894 where it could accommodate 500 pupils.
 In 1907 it became Swansea Municipal Secondary School.
 In 1930 it changed its name to Dynevor School and from 1942 it was known as Dynevor Secondary Grammar School.
 In September 1971 it became a comprehensive school which amalgamated with Llwyn-y-Bryn Girls' School in 1978.